Come to a comfortable seat.

 Bring your blocks handy and again the ball.

-Front thigh,
+Front thigh.

-Again option to get into that calf.
+Option to get into that calf.

 So before we come forward,

-Start to notice how this calf feels.
+Start to notice Now this cat feels.

 It's up to you.

-Works a little better,
+It works a little better,

 I think,